digitranslab/jumpstart/docs/versioned_docs/version-2.34.0/how-to/use-custom-parameters.md

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>

-### Example: Create Row in ToolJetDB with Custom Parameters
+### Example: Create Row in JumpStartDB with Custom Parameters

-Let's assume we have a ToolJetDB table with the following columns: `name`, `email`, and `contact`.
+Let's assume we have a JumpStartDB table with the following columns: `name`, `email`, and `contact`.
 We will create a new row in the table using custom parameters.

-- Create a new ToolJetDB query, select a table from the dropdown and select the `Create Row` operation.
+- Create a new JumpStartDB query, select a table from the dropdown and select the `Create Row` operation.

 - Add the following parameters:
   1. **name:** `name` and **value:** `Shubh`